 Account data represents user logon information in AccessStudio, such as the user name and password.
-The account data for an AccessProfile is stored in a specific format defined in the account data templates.
+The account data for an AccessProfile is stored in a specific format that is defined in the account data templates.

-Account data templates includes individual account data items.
+Account data templates include individual account data items.
 The properties of these items are defined in the account data item templates.
 These templates are accessible in AccessStudio through the account data templates and account data item template functions.

 The templates are predefined in AccessStudio.
-You can view using the respective functions, but you cannot modify the template.
+You can view the templates using the respective functions, but you cannot modify the template.